The Animal Most Likely to Kill You In Oklahoma is a Tiger, Wait, What?

 The tornados destroy the enclosure that the tigers are living in and they escape.
 They also say faulty fences in Oklahoma can be the cause for a death, even though the example they gave of a Tiger getting out had no fatalities.
 I guess since so many tigers have gotten out, that is why they're most likely to kill you.
 This list has very predictable animals for every other state, for Oklahoma though, what the hell?

 I'm sure some people are curious about what it would be for Texas.
-Turns out it is flood rafting fire ants.
-You maybe saw some footage of these during Hurricane Harvey not too long ago.
-The bites from these are rarely fatal, but some people are very allergic to these things.
+Turns out it is flood-rafting fire ants.
+You may have seen some footage of these during Hurricane Harvey not too long ago.
+The bites from fire ants are rarely fatal, but some people are very allergic to them.
 So a few bites could kill them.
 These ants will do anything to get to anything dry, even a person trying to escape a flood.
 They say to get them off of you to use dish soap.
 That will prevent them from sticking to you and they will easily come off.

 BONUS: Check Out These Giant Rattlesnakes in the Wichita Mountains